neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 At every step, the Continue operation checks if this is the last step in the transaction execution or not.

+### How does an operator know about the appearance of a transaction that can be continued?
+Solana's entire history is stored in Solana State.
+Using this history, the operator can obtain the necessary information about all transactions related to Neon EVM.
+Proxy can track incomplete transactions in this history, that can be continued by another operator.
+The operator who can continue to execute the unfinished transaction must first re-sign it with his key.
+If the number of blocks does not exceed *Mn* since the start of transaction processing by the previous operator, the signature of that operator is kept.
+If the number of blocks exceeds *Mn*, the transaction can be re-signed by any operator.

 ### Special cases
 *Case 1*.
 One of the initial and mandatory operations is blocking an account, that is, the execution of other transactions is blocked for this time.
-For example, to go from step *1* to step *2* (see Fig.3), operator *1* must process Mn blocks.
+For example, to go from step *1* to step *2* (see Fig.2), operator *1* must process Mn blocks.
 During this time, the Continue operation will not be available to other operators.
 If operator *1* is unable to complete a transaction during the processing of Mn blocks, this transaction remains incomplete.
 The funds on the balance are burned out.
 Therefore, every operator is interested in using high-speed resources.

 *Case 2*.
 A transaction cannot be completed if an error occurs.